DhaniAM/DhaniAM/README.md

 <hr>

 <h3> Short Story About Me</h3>
 I have graduated from medical school before, but I don't feel fulfilled in this field.
 I feel lost and out of place.
 Despite the interesting people and knowledge, it does not captivate my interest.
 However, during my free time, I became interested in coding and began doing it.
 I immediately became hooked and found satisfaction in it.
-I also found that the people in the tech field share similar knowledge and personalities with me.
+I also found that the people in the tech field share similar knowledge, perspective, and personality with me.
 For once, I feel like I belong here.
-I should have pursued this field from the beginning of my life, but <b><i>it's never too late to do anything</i></b>.
+I should have pursued this field from the start, but <b><i>it's never too late to do anything</i></b>.
 Therefore, I have decided to pursue a degree in Computer Science, and I am on my way to becoming a Computer Scientist.
-Despite creating numerous portfolios, I have yet to obtain a job as a developer.
-I am right now actively seeking my first developer job to gain experience.

 <!-- Snake GIF -->
 <div align="center">